-Treatment can eradicate symptoms such as pain in and around the joint, clicking when opening and closing your mouth, a locked jaw, and headaches.
+Treatment can eradicate symptoms such as headaches, jaw joint pain, a locked jaw, and clicking when opening and closing your mouth.

 In the long run, TMJ treatment can improve your quality of life by relieving persistent and often debilitating symptoms that can compromise your mood and general wellbeing.